 Nutritional Value

-Balsamic vinegar has a low glycemic index of about 30.
+Balsamic vinegar has a low glycemic index, which is about 30.

 One tablespoon contains approximately 14 calories.